Towards a complete perspective on labeled tree indexing: new size bounds, efficient constructions, and beyond: Constructing -size Representation of in time

-Figure~\ref{fig:case-A-i} and \ref{fig:case-A-ii} respectively show the sub-cases of Case (A)-(i) and Case (A)-(ii) where the root of the micro tree $\microtree$ has a hard W-link for $a$, but our algorithm works also in the sub-cases where the root has a soft W-link for $a$.
+Figures~\ref{fig:case-A-i-1}, \ref{fig:case-A-i-2}, and \ref{fig:case-A-ii} respectively show the sub-cases of Case (A)-(i)-(1), Case (A)-(ii)-(2), and Case (A)-(ii) where the root of the micro tree $\microtree$ has a hard W-link for $a$, but our algorithm works also in the sub-cases where the root has a soft W-link for $a$.

 We remark that in Case (B) there can be at most one path in the micro tree $\microtree$ containing nodes which have hard W-links for character $a$, as illustrated in Figure~\ref{fig:case-B-i} and in Figure~\ref{fig:case-B-ii}.
 This is because, if there are two distinct such paths in $\microtree$, then by Fact~\ref{fact:soft_wlink_monotonicity}-(b) the root of $\microtree$ must have a hard W-link for character $a$, which contradicts our assumption for Case (B).